zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 What gave a drastic productivity boost to assembly line is componentisation.
 It became possible to put things together using discrete parts.
 Componentisation and part integration is possible only through agreed standards.
 Assembly line is setup and configured to produce few models of the car, sure these models have different variants like mentioned above, however they are all standard and their **Takt time is known**.

 ### Non standard work - Craft production
 Now contrast this to software engineering.
 Typical backlog of user stories delivers discrete piece of value, we will call them story A, B and C. Story A might take 15 days to complete by 4 people.
 B might take 5 days to complete by 2 people.
 C might take 8 days to complete by 7 people from 3 different departments!
 In some sense this is craft production.

-Practitioner might say, well how about you break these user stories down to a smaller size?
-So that Takt time is known.
-I have to counter with, user story needs to be a discrete piece of value.
+Practitioner might say, well how about you break these user stories down to a smaller size so that Takt time is known?
+I have to counter with this, a user story needs to be a discrete piece of **real** value.
 If it is possible to break it down and still delivery **real value** then it should be broken down.
 However more often then not user story can only be broken down to a finite amount until it **loses its value** and then process becomes task break down.
-Breaking user stories down too far is artificial and actually leads to knowledge workers forgetting why they are doing the piece of work in the first place, this leads to poorer solutions and time waste (more on that later).
+Breaking user stories down too far is artificial and actually leads to knowledge workers forgetting why they are doing the piece of work in the first place, this leads to poorer solutions and time waste as the Lego experiment shows.

+Wait, what on earth is craft production?

+"Regardless of the product, craft production’s finished goods are unique, tell a story, and (should be) made of extremely high quality, which is the biggest appeal of purchasing something from a craft manufacturer.

+However, even though customers are interested in these unique items, it does come with the disadvantage of being harder to repair compared to the mass-produced, cheaper alternatives, which are composed of identical, replaceable parts, that are easier and cheaper to fix.

+The other thing about craft production is that it’s reliant on a highly skilled craft worker, of which we’re currently experiencing a shortage.
+Training for anyone working in craft production can be intensive and delivered through apprenticeships, workshops, lectures, or just a simple hands-on approach." -
+Craft production segment from [Katana](https://katanamrp.com/blog/craft-production/#:~:text=What%20Is%20Craft%20Production%3F,when%20making%20pottery%20by%20hand.)

-This is not to say that there is no standard work in knowledge work.
+This is not to say that there is no standard work in knowledge work world.
 Implementations consultants that are setting up a product for a customer are doing standard work.
 Software engineers that are re-using components and connecting them to a different data source are doing standard work.
 However the problem is that companies want innovation and product differentiation.
 Unfortunately this work falls in to craft production which is slower and tends to be less predictable.
+This article focuses on craft production type of work only, that is the non-standard work, on how to make it more predictable, faster and more enjoyable for everyone involved.

-### What makes up knowledge work
+### What makes up craft production

 Craft production delivery predictability is exacerbated by the fact that **people** are working on the actual work.
 Stakeholders in organisations forget that employee A and employee B might deliver work at very different speed due to their different characteristics and experience.
 Also work it self might have different properties that were not considered until development has started.
 Here are the factors that impact productivity: